 MAY 2018: Dr. J. Pemberton Cyrus, ILA President and Associate Dean of Engineering, Undergraduate Studies of Dalhousie University, shares his insights with engineering graduates at the May 30, 2018 9am convocation ceremony.
 Dr. Cyrus answers the question: "What do I wish I knew when I was 22 and starting my career?"

 AUGUST 2017: ILA-TD Scholar, Kareem provides FIRST LEGO League (Robotics) demo to reception attendees

-FEBRUARY 2016: Dr. Sophia Stone, Associate Professor in the Department of Biology at Dalhousie University (and an assisting professor for Imhotep's Legacy Academy) is one of the featured Role Models on the Women in Science and Engineering (WISE)-Atlantic website.
+FEBRUARY 2016: Dr. Sophia Stone, Associate Professor in the Department of Biology at Dalhousie University (and an assisting professor for Imhotep's Legacy Academy) was a featured Role Models on the Women in Science and Engineering (WISE)-Atlantic website.